devil1357/Cloud-Native-Application-Protection-Platform-CNAPP/module-2-defender-for-containers.md

 6. Wait for the **Docker Engine** to start.

     ![](images/docker5.png)

+    >**Note:** The startup process will take about five minutes.
+If it takes longer, restart the virtual machine.

 7. Search for PowerShell in Search bar and select **Windows PowerShell**.